coderamen666/srd-v3.5-md/spells/magic-overview.md

 but a figment or phantasm remains as a translucent outline.

 A failed saving throw indicates that a character fails to notice something is amiss.
-A character faced with proof that an illusion isn't real needs no saving throw.
+A character faced with proof that an illusion isn’t real needs no saving throw.
 If any viewer successfully disbelieves an illusion and communicates this fact to others, each such viewer gains a saving throw with a +4 bonus.